Concept Maps

 2. Understand the relationships among those concepts.

-Students who use concept mapping go several steps further.
+However, students who use concept mapping go several steps further.
 They actually see the links between terms.
 They don't study a ton of isolated terms.
 They don't study a few lists of related terms.
 Instead, they map the paths between connected, linked, grouped set of terms.

 How: